ika-rwth-aachen/RoadGeneration/docs/inputdoc.rst

 elevationProfile
 ''''''''''''''''''

 An elevation profile can be specified for each connecting road segment with an `elevationPoint` tag.
 A simple ramp or slope can be achieved by specifying the attributes listed below.
+The `heightDifference` is relative to the height of the segment start (at `s=0`).

 .. csv-table::
     :widths: 100 100 100 100 50